Extended Hodge Theory for Fibred Cusp Manifolds: Background

-Further, the parametrices for $d+\delta_{fc,c}$ and $\Delta_{fc,c}$ can be taken to be the first diagonal parametrix constructed in \cite{GHAalto}.
-Near the boundary, this is the lift of the b-parametrix near the boundary for the Gauss Bonnet operator (resp., Laplacian) on $B\times (0,1)$ with values in $\calK$ (acting on the fiber harmonic part of forms) with the inverse of $d+\delta_{fc,c}$ (resp., $\Delta_{fc,c}$) acting on the orthogonal complement of the fibre harmonic forms.
+In this restricted setting, the parametrices for $d+\delta_{fc,c}$ and $\Delta_{fc,c}$ can in fact be taken to be the first diagonal parametrix constructed in \cite{GHAalto}, Section 5.2 .
+Near the boundary, this is the lift of the b-parametrix near the boundary for the Gauss Bonnet operator (resp., Laplacian) on $B\times (0,1)$ with values in $\calK$ (acting on the fibre harmonic part of forms) with the inverse of $d+\delta_{fc,c}$ (resp., $\Delta_{fc,c}$) acting on the orthogonal complement of the fibre harmonic forms.